Massipssa/Docs/cloud/aws/ManagementGoverance/automation.md

+# Automation

 ## CloudFormation

 - Is declarative programming language
 - It supports either JSON or YAML formatting
 - Hard-coded IDs, especially AMIs can be the reason templates fail to create
 - **Parameters**
   - Input that are allowed to be passed at runtime